meonkeys/mesos-doc-test/Running-Hadoop-on-Mesos.md

-We have ported version 0.20.2 of Hadoop to run on Mesos.
+We have ported version 0.20.205.0 of Hadoop to run on Mesos.
 Most of the Mesos port is implemented by a pluggable Hadoop scheduler, which communicates with Mesos to receive nodes to launch tasks on.
 However, a few small additions to Hadoop's internal APIs are also required.

-The ported version of Hadoop is included in the Mesos project under `frameworks/hadoop-0.20.2`.
-However, if you want to patch your own version of Hadoop to add Mesos support, you can also use the patch located at `frameworks/hadoop-0.20.2/hadoop-mesos.patch`.
-This patch should apply on any 0.20.* version of Hadoop, and is also likely to work on Hadoop distributions derived from 0.20, such as Cloudera's or Yahoo!'s.
+You can build the ported version of Hadoop using `make hadoop`.
+It gets placed in the `hadoop/hadoop-0.20.205.0` directory.
+However, if you want to patch your own version of Hadoop to add Mesos support, you can also use .patch files located in `<Mesos directory>/hadoop`.
+These patches are likely to work on other Hadoop versions derived from 0.20.
+For example, for Cloudera's Distribution version CDH3u3, GitHub user patelh has already created a Mesos-compatible version [here](https://github.com/patelh/cdh3u3-with-mesos).

 To run Hadoop on Mesos, follow these steps:
 <ol>
-<li> Build Hadoop using <code>ant</code>.</li>
+<li> Run `make hadoop` to build Hadoop 0.20.205.0 with Mesos support, or `TUTORIAL.sh` to patch and build your own Hadoop version.</li>
 <li> Set up [[Hadoop's configuration|http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/]] as you would usually do with a new install of Hadoop, following the [[instructions on the Hadoop website|http://hadoop.apache.org/common/docs/r0.20.2/index.html]] (at the very least, you need to set <code>JAVA_HOME</code> in Hadoop's <code>conf/hadoop-env.sh</code> and set <code>mapred.job.tracker</code> in <code>conf/mapred-site.xml</code>).</li>
 </li>
 <li> Add the following parameters to Hadoop's <code>conf/mapred-site.xml</code>: